samuelbalogh/CodeClub2021Apr/README.md

 - minimalistic (no external tools other than Python and a text editor)
 - focusing on the basics
-- perphas later look into web development, if there is interest for it
+- perhaps later look into web development, if there is interest for it

 **Main** course content will be here on Github.